 8.7.4.1 STACK frame format

-If the Next TWT Present field in the FC is set to 0, the Tetrapartial Timestamp/Next TWT field contains the least significant four octets of the value of the transmittings STA’s TSF timer at the time that the data symbol containing the first bit of the Teteraparital Timestamp is transmitted to the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM [e.g. antenna, light emitting diode (LED) emission surface].
+If the Next TWT Info Present field in the FC is set to 0, the Tetrapartial Timestamp/Next TWT Info field contains the least significant four octets of the value of the transmittings STA’s TSF timer at the time that the data symbol containing the first bit of the Teteraparital Timestamp is transmitted to the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM [e.g. antenna, light emitting diode (LED) emission surface].

-If the Next TWT Present field in the FC is set to 1, the Tetrapartial Timestamp field contains the next TWT value for the intended recipient of the frame given as the lowest four bytes of the TSF time for the next TWT.
+If the Next TWT Info Present field in the FC is set to 1, the Tetrapartial Timestamp field contains the the lowest four bytes of the TSF time for a next TWT logically ANDed with the value 0xFFFFFFF8 and then added to the value of the TWT Identifier that corresponds to that Next TWT value.
+If the Next TWT Info Present field in the FC is equal to 1 and the 29 MSbits of the Next TWT Info subfield has a value of all zeroes, the transmitter does not currently have a Next TWT value available for transmission for the TWT indicated by the TWT Identifier corresponding to the value of the 3 LSbits of the Next TWT Info field.

 TGah editor: modify Figure 8-532f BAT frame format by changing the name of the Next TWT field to the Next TWT Info field